nashpitre/nashpitre.github.io/blog/_posts/My Favorite TV Shows, Albums, Movies, and Games of 2019.md

+---
+layout: post

 Date: 12/31/2019 11:55 pm

-# My Favorite TV Shows, Albums, Movies, and Games of 2019
+title: My Favorite TV Shows, Albums, Movies, and Games of 2019
+---

 #### Here’s all my favorites from 2019, all together on one page.
 ￼